2021 Election Campaign Rules – Annual Post Election: Wednesday 12 May 2021

-- All campaign materials must be removed from the Post, and specifically the Election Central white board, no later than 3:00 pm Tuesday 12 May, the day before the election.
+- All campaign materials must be removed from the Post, and specifically the designated bulletin boards or display areas, no later than 3:00 pm Tuesday 11 May, the day before the election.

-- On Election Day, Wednesday 13 May, no campaign materials are allowed to be handed out on Post property, including the Post parking lot and marina.
-Any campaigning must be conducted off site – such as the sidewalk in front of the Post on 15th Street or in the alley leading to the Post parking lot.
+- On Election Day, Wednesday 12 May, no campaign materials are allowed to be handed out on Post property, including the Post parking lot and marina.
+Any campaigning must be conducted offsite — such as the sidewalk in front of the Post on 15th Street or in the alley leading to the Post parking lot.

 - If any candidate is found in violation of any of the Election Rules or Campaign Rules by the Election Committee, the Election Committee Chair shall notify the candidate immediately in writing or verbally of the specific violations, with instructions to curtail or correct the violations immediately or no later than 24 hours of the notification.

 - If the candidate in violation complies with the Election Committee instructions within 24 hours of the notification, there shall be no disciplinary actions.
-If the candidate in violation does not comply within 24 hours of notification, the Election Committee, at its discretion, may suspend the campaign of said candidate.
-The Election Committee Chair shall also inform the Adjutant and the Post Commander in writing that the candidate is not in compliance, and shall identify what further actions the Election Committee is taking or may take with respect to the candidate.
-The Post Commander will place the violation on the agenda for the next scheduled E-Board meeting, or call a Special E-Board meeting, depending on the timing of the violation and proximity to election date.
-The E-Board shall vote to impose a penalty of candidacy disqualification, with a simple majority vote of those members present whose names do not appear on the ballot.
-If passed, the violating candidate shall be disqualified from the election, and that person’s name removed from the Ballot.
+If the candidate in violation does not comply within 24 hours of notification, the Election Committee Chair shall inform the Adjutant and the Post Commander in writing that the candidate is not in compliance and shall identify what further actions the Election Committee is taking or may take with respect to the candidate.
+Under the Election Rules, the Election Committee is authorized to remove a candidate from the ballot if that person refuses to comply with the Election Rules, the Campaign Rules, or instructions of the Election Committee.”